 Warranties and guarantees

-Does it meet the NSF standards?
+Does it meet NSF standards?

 Maintenance